faralaks/wow-questvoice/README.md

 If addon installed successfully it prints corresponding message when you enter the game world

 # Usage
-If addon installed successfully everytime you start or complete quest it plays the pre-generated audio file.
+If addon installed successfully almost everytime you start or complete quest or just speak to NPC it plays the pre-generated audio file.

 Also, addon adds **Play** button to quest log menu (QuestGuru supported)

 # Note
-Pre-generated content not alwats the same as quest text ([Issue #3](https://github.com/Faralaks/wow-questvoice/issues/3)).
+Pre-generated content not always the same as quest text ([Issue #3](https://github.com/Faralaks/wow-questvoice/issues/3)).

 Addon contains sound files not for all quests. if u see in chat something like "QuestVoice: {QuestTitle} ({QuestID}) - accepted" but don't here any sound, you can check if this file exists in QuestVoice\voices folder.